GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 * Max Aggregate Rate: The maximum aggregate rate, in Kibps, allowed across all channels that the client is concurrently requested to join.

-* Max Channel IDs: The maximum number channel IDs for which the client retains channel state.
+* Max Channel IDs: The maximum number of channel IDs for which the client retains channel state.
   Retired channel IDs do not count against this value.

 * Max Joined Count: The maximum number of channels that the client can be asked to join concurrently.